History of Cabrera Lawn Bowls Club

 However did a bowling green complex come to be constructed part way up the mountainside of the Sierra Cabrera?

-It all started some 38 years ago when an architect/designer, Peter Grosscurth, was admiring the Sierra Cabrera mountain range in full view of his own property in nearby Cortijo Grande.
+It all started in 1982 when an architect/designer, Peter Grosscurth, was admiring the Sierra Cabrera mountain range in full view of his own property in nearby Cortijo Grande.
 His daughter Pia had noticed that, on this particular day, Peter was focusing his attention on the mountainside with the aid of binoculars.
 Pia asked him what he was thinking as she was sure he had a vision of something special.
 The reply to her question was simply: - "I can see a castle up there".
 Pia said she could not see anything like a castle but she soon found out that he meant he had a vision of a village in the mountains which would have a distinctly Moorish influence.
 (The Moors had occupied much of Spain for a period of 500 – 700 years and had an occupied settlement in Cabrera during that period).

 He had experience of designing property in Cortijo Grande in what we call "the valley".
 He joined forces at some stage with a talented architect – Lucas c.c Mazquene - who shared Peter's enthusiasm for all Moorish designs.

 The next step, Pia told me, was to see the local Mayor and to find out what co-operation he might receive.
 First signs were encouraging.
 In the absence of any road surface the two of them trailed up the hills on donkeys.
 The Mayor then said that his local authority would be interested, provided that an ample supply of water for the needs of this planned development was found – and it was – and that a road up the mountainside be constructed by Peter's team – and it was!

 It is doubtful that he had lawn bowls in mind at that time but as it turned out he was introduced to a bowler who, in turn, was interested in living in this new village to be called Cortijo Cabrera.
 He just happened to know one of our best known and successful bowlers namely, David Bryant.